TRISTAN-ORF/transcript_transformer/README.md

 ### pretrain
-The library features a tool that can be called directly by the command `transcript_transformer`, featuring three main functions: `pretrain`, `train` and `impute`.
+The library features a tool that can be called directly by the command `transcript_transformer`, featuring three main functions: `pretrain`, `train` and `predict`.

 Conform with transformers trained for natural language processing objectives, a model can first be trained using self-supervised learning.
-Using a masked language modelling approach, the model is tasked to impute the classes of the masked input nucleotides.
+Using a masked language modelling approach, the model is tasked to predict the classes of the masked input nucleotides.
 As such, a model is trained the 'semantics' of transcript sequences.
 The approach is similar to the one described by [Zaheer et al. ](https://arxiv.org/abs/2007.14062).

 <details><summary>pretrain main arguments</summary>